ortus-docs/qb-docs/schema/index.md

 The `SchemaBuilder` has four main methods to start your database object creation:

+> The converted SQL in the examples will be for the `MySQLGrammar`.

 ### [`create`](schema/create.md)

 Create a new table in the database.